This post may contain affiliate links which won’t change your price but will share some commission.

 Cabbage Soup is Popular in Europe

-It seems like every European and Mediterranean country has its own version of cabbage soup recipe.
+It seems like every European and Mediterranean country has its own version of the cabbage soup recipe.
 In Poland, cabbage soup is called ‘Kapusniak’ and it can be made from fresh cabbage or sauerkraut.

 What you’ll find is that this is one of the most popular soups in the summer, and it utilizes the abundance of new cabbage found during the season.
+However, because the cabbage is available all year long, this soup is perfect during any time of the year.

-I made this Slow Cooker Cabbage Soup based on my Mom’s simple cabbage soup.
+I made this Slow Cooker Cabbage Soup based on my Mom’s simple cabbage soup recipe.
 This is a vegetarian cabbage soup or to be more specific….. vegan, but it’s very versatile and can be easily adjusted.
 Below I’ll give you some examples of how you can alter this recipe and adjust to your liking.

 How to make Slow Cooker Cabbage Soup